hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 **Region 2**:
-(Curve BCD) shows an initial decrease in friction loss (to Point C) after which the friction loss again increases.
-The intersection of the pulp friction loss curve and the water friction loss curve
+(Curve BCD) shows an initial decrease in frictional losses (to Point C) after which the frictional losses again increases.
+The intersection of the pulp friction loss curve and the water frictional loss curve
 (Point D) is termed the onset of drag reduction.
 The velocity at this point is designated v<sub>w</sub>.

 **Region 3**:
-(Curve DE) shows the friction loss curve for pulp fiber suspensions below the water curve.
+(Curve DE) shows the frictional loss curve for pulp fiber suspensions below the water curve.
 This is due to a phenomenon called drag reduction.
 Reference 2 describes the mechanisms which occur in this region.

-Regions 2 and 3 are separated by the friction loss curve for water, which is a straight line with a slope approximately equal to 2.
+Regions 2 and 3 are separated by the frictional loss curve for water, which is a straight line with a slope approximately equal to 2.

-The friction loss curve for mechanical pulp, as illustrated in Figure 4, is divided into only two regions:
+The frictional loss curve for mechanical pulp, as illustrated in Figure 4, is divided into only two regions:
 Regions 1 and 3.
-For this pulp type, the friction loss curve crosses the water curve v<sub>w</sub> and there is no true v<sub>max</sub>·
+For this pulp type, the frictional loss curve crosses the water curve v<sub>w</sub> and there is no true v<sub>max</sub>·

 ### III.
 Design Parameters

-To determine the pipe friction loss component for a specified design basis (usually daily mass flow rate), the following parameters must be defined:
+To determine the pipe frictional loss component for a specified design basis (usually daily mass flow rate), the following parameters must be defined:

 a) **Pulp Type** — Chemical or mechanical